Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: The PNJL and PQM models in SU(2)

-It is known that, at a given value of $T$ and $\mu$, the pure NJL model always overestimates the density (see Ref. \cite{Ratti:2005jh}), even if it merges for large temperatures with the PNJL model (when $\Phi\to1$).
-At fixed values of $T$ and $\mu$, the PNJL value for $n_q$ is much lower than in the NJL case.
-In fact, all the possible contributions to the latter turn out to be somehow suppressed: the one- and two-quark contributions because of $\Phi,\bar\Phi\to 0$, while the thermal excitation of three quarks has a negligible Boltzmann factor.
-We would be tempted to identify these clusters of three dressed (anti-)quarks with precursors of (anti-)baryons but no binding for these structures is provided by the model.
-In any case it is encouraging that coupling the NJL Lagrangian (which parameters are chosen to reproduce zero temperature properties) with the Polyakov-loop field (described by a pure gauge effective potential) leads to results pointing into the right direction.
+As a result the Polyakov-loop extension corrects a problem of NJL and QM models.
+It is known that, at a given value of $T$ and $\mu$, pure NJL and QM models always overestimate the density (see Ref.~\cite{Ratti:2005jh}), even if they merge for large temperatures with the PNJL/PQM model (when $\Phi\to1$).
+At fixed values of $T$ and $\mu$, the PNJL/PQM-model value for the density is much lower than in the NJL/QM-model case.
+In fact, all the possible contributions to the density turn out to be somehow suppressed: the one- and two-quark contributions because of $\Phi,\bar\Phi\to 0$, while the thermal excitation of three quarks has a negligible Boltzmann factor.
+We would be tempted to identify these clusters of three dressed \mbox{(anti-)}quarks with precursors of \mbox{(anti-)}baryons but no binding for these structures is provided by the model.
+In any case, it is encouraging that coupling the chiral Lagrangian (whose parameters are chosen to reproduce zero temperature properties) with the Polyakov-loop field (described by a pure gauge effective potential) leads to results that point in the right direction at finite density.

-Another important impact of statistical confinement is that the transition will occur in a shorter range of temperature than in the NJL model.
-It is seen from Eqs.\ (\ref{zplus}) and (\ref{zmoins}) that before the transition, the pressure (for example) is kept low by the effect just discussed.
-Then, quark degrees of freedom are liberated in a short temperature range when $\Phi \rightarrow 1$.
-As seen in Ref. \cite{Costa:2010zw} the transition in the PNJL model is indeed much ``faster'' that the one in the pure NJL model.
+Another important effect of statistical confinement is that the chiral transition will occur in a smaller temperature range than in the NJL/QM model.
+It is seen from Eqs.\ (\ref{zplus}) and (\ref{zmoins}) that before the transition, the pressure (for example) is kept low by the effect that we have just discussed.
+Then, quark degrees of freedom are liberated in a narrow temperature range when $\Phi \rightarrow 1$.
+As seen in Ref.~\cite{Costa:2010zw}, the transition in the PNJL/PQM model is indeed much ``faster'' that the one in the pure NJL/QM model.

+Another connection between the gauge sector and quarks is discussed in \Ref{Song:2019qoh}, where a moderately strong vector repulsion between quarks parametrized by a four-fermion interaction in terms of non-perturbative gluon exchange in QCD in the Landau gauge is considered and the effects of quark masses estimated.

-The mesonic contribution to the pressure is also important (about 10\%) and this effect has to be included in the mean-field description (e.g. with the Beth-Uhlenbeck formalism \cite{Hufner:1994ma} which is another way of doing RPA) or to a model with mesonic degrees of freedom such as the Polyakov-loop--extended Quark-Meson (PQM) model \cite{Stiele:2014}.
-This allows to fit nowadays well the most recent lattice results with physical quark masses.
-A detailed discussion of the results in mean-field approximation can be found in \cite{Costa:2010zw}.
+The mesonic contribution to the pressure is also important (about 10\%) and this effect has to be included in the mean-field description, e.g., with the Beth-Uhlenbeck formalism \cite{Hufner:1994ma} to the PNJL model \cite{Blaschke:2014zsa} which is another way of doing RPA or by applying the Functional Renormalization Group framework to the QM model \cite{Jungnickel:1995fp} and to the PQM model \cite{Stiele:2014gks}.